Bing Dwen Dwen and Shuey Rhon Rhon: Characteristics

 Bing Dwen Dwen is a giant panda with a suit of ice, a heart of gold and a love of winter sports.
 "Bing" means ice and embodies purity and strength, the characteristics of the Winter Olympics.
 "Dwen Dwen", which means health, liveliness and cuteness, conforms to the overall image of pandas and symbolizes the strength, tenacity and inspiring Olympic spirit of Winter Olympic athletes.
 The colorful ring around Bing Dwen Dwen's face is inspired by the "ice ribbon" of the national speed skating hall of the Beijing Winter Olympics.
 The heart on Bing Dwen Dwen's palm is a warm welcome to friends all over the world.
 Bing Dwen Dwen's full-body "shell", which helps the panda to skate, snowboard and ski alongside the Olympic athletes, is a tribute to embracing new technologies for a future with infinite possibilities, the bright colours of the halo around its face are a representation of the latest advanced technologies of the ice and snow sport tracks at the Games, while the heart on its left palm symbolises China's hospitality for athletes and spectators at the Winter Olympics.
 Some netizens believe Bing Dwen Dwen's design may have also been inspired by the traditional Chinese winter treat tanghulu (糖葫芦) as the suit of ice resembles the clear candy coating.

 Shuey Rhon Rhon is an anthropomorphic Chinese lantern.
 Lanterns represent harvest, celebration, warmth and light.
 The wishful shape at the top symbolizes auspicious happiness.
 The continuous pattern of the dove of peace and the Temple of Heaven symbolize the peaceful friendship and highlights the characteristics of the place where the events are held.
 The decorative pattern incorporates the traditional Chinese paper-cutting art.
 The snow on the face represents the meaning of "a fall of seasonable snow gives promise of a fruitful year" (瑞雪兆丰年).
 It also reflects the anthropomorphic design and highlights the mascot's cuteness.

 Bing Dwen Dwen is the main Olympic mascot.
 Shuey Rhon Rhon is the Paralympic mascot.

 Artists

 Bing Dwen Dwen was designed by Cao Xue (曹雪), a chief designer at Guangzhou Academy of Fine Arts.
-Cao Xue stated that during the months leading up to the games, he and his design team designing and modifying the mascot and once gave up the idea of a panda mascot due to it prevalence.
+Cao Xue stated that during the months leading up to the games, he and his design team designing and modifying the mascot and once gave up the idea of a panda mascot due to its prevalence.
 He also expressed his surprise that the demand for the mascot was so high.

 Shuey Rhon Rhon was designed by Jiang Yufan (姜玉凡), an undergraduate majoring in product design at the Jilin Art Institute of Design.
 Jiang Yufan first submitted mascot designs based on a deer, and a combination of a Chinese knot and a dumpling, but after suggestions from her professors she altered the design to be a combination of a Chinese knot and a red lantern.